Skip to main content

 Pre-departure: English-first communication from day one

-The coordination process begins in English from the first point of contact at Astramedica's Virginia headquarters.
+The coordination process begins in English from the first point of contact at Astramedica's US headquarters.
 All intake communications, scheduling discussions, and travel planning are conducted in the patient's preferred language.
 There is no point in the pre-departure phase where the patient needs to communicate in Turkish or navigate a foreign-language interface.

 If the partner clinic requires specific documentation, the coordination team handles the translation and formatting so the patient is never left to interpret clinical forms in an unfamiliar language.